mode51/Tungsten/README.md

 To build Tungsten.Documentation, you will need to install the SHFB Visual Studio extension from NuGet.

 # Projects
-* Tungsten - A classic class library
+* Tungsten - A collection of useful classes for Winforms/WPF
 * Tungsten.Portable - A Portable version of Tungsten
 * Tungsten.Universal - A Universal version of Tungsten
-* Tungsten.RPC - A classic class library
+* Tungsten.RPC - Encrypted socket classes (client and server) to run code on a Tungsten.RPC server
 * Tungsten.Domains - Easily implement reloadable AppDomains in your application
 * Tungsten.LiteDb - LiteDb based CRUD for your POCO classes